 - An Error in a Computer Verified Proof of Incompleteness by Natarajan Shankar

-There is now also a webpage on incompleteness proofs that rely on arguments based around the Halting Problem, see The Halting Problem and Incompleteness Proofs.
+There is now a web-page on incompleteness proofs that rely on arguments based around the Halting Problem, see The Halting Problem and Incompleteness Proofs.

-There is also a webpage Church’s “An Unsolvable Problem” which outlines the error in a proof by Alonzo Church.
+The web-page Church’s “An Unsolvable Problem” outlines the error in a proof by Alonzo Church.
 While this is itself not a proof of incompleteness, you may find proofs of incompleteness that rely on Church’s results.

 I have now included a section to deal with incompleteness proofs that are so obviously flawed that it is not worth devoting lengthy papers dealing with them, you can see them at Yet Another Flawed Incompleteness Proof.